raystanza/raystanza.github.io/all_collections/_posts/2024-04-21-getting-started-with-metamask.md

 1. Navigate to a dApp site (e.g., Uniswap, OpenSea)
 2. Click **“Connect Wallet”** and select MetaMask
-3. A pop-up will request your approval—review permissions carefully
+3. A pop-up will request your approval-review permissions carefully
 4. Sign transactions in MetaMask to trade, mint NFTs, or provide liquidity

 ---